Justin322322/RAINBOWPAWZ/README.md

 ### Data Flow Process Description

 **1. User Interaction Flow**
-- Three types of authenticated users (Fur Parents, Service Providers, Admins) interact with their respective interfaces
-- Fur Parents use the main web application for booking services
+- **Visitors/Unregistered Users** access the public website for registration and authentication
+- **Fur Parents** use their dedicated dashboard for pet management, service booking, and payment
-- Service Providers use the business dashboard for managing their services
+- **Service Providers** use the business dashboard for managing services, bookings, and availability
-- Administrators use the admin dashboard for system management
+- **Administrators** use the admin dashboard for system management, user oversight, and business verification
+- All users can access their respective dashboards after authentication through the public website
 - All requests flow through the API Gateway with authentication, rate limiting, and request validation

 **2. Business Logic Processing**